inchworks/picinch/docs/install-10-privacy.md

 _The default copyright and privacy statements were not written by anyone with legal or data privacy expertise.
 You should review the text and decide if it is suitable for your use of the website._

-- You you can replace the Copyright Notice that applies to website content by defining the template `copyrightNotice`
+- You can replace the Copyright Notice that applies to website content by defining the template `copyrightNotice`.

-- You you can replace the Privacy Notice by defining the template `dataPrivacyNotice`.
+- You can replace the Privacy Notice by defining the template `dataPrivacyNotice`.

 A goal for PicInch is that it should comply with EU GDPR requirements without needing to request or record consents.
 You should review this information to confirm that it meets your understanding of the regulations, and your users' expectations.